Fannie Lou Hamer Leadership Program

 About the Program

-Check back in spring of 2023 for information about the next opportunity to participate in the Fannie Lou Hamer Program.
+Check back in soon for information about the next opportunity to participate in the Fannie Lou Hamer Program.

 What is the Fannie Lou Hamer Leadership Program?